javalin/website/_posts/tutorials/2017-09-22-javalin-websocket-example.md

 permalink: /tutorials/websocket-example
 github: https://github.com/tipsy/javalin-websocket-example
 summarytitle: WebSockets chat application
-summary: Learn how to create a simple chat-app with WebSockets in Java
+summary: Learn how to create a simple chat-app with WebSockets in Javalin
-language: java
+language: ["java", "kotlin"]
 ---

 A live demo of this app can be found [here](http://javalin-websocket-example.herokuapp.com) (loads slowly first time)